Developer-Ahmed-Ayman-khedr/AC-Control/README.md

 - Buttons to increase and decrease the temperature.
 - Send the user set temp to the user using UART.
 - Off option tho stop working after 5 seconds.
+- save the set temp in EEPROM using I2C protocol.

 ## Requirements for using it